iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/instance_history.md

 # Group Instance History
-Instances are virtual machines that users have created from an application (image).
-When a user creates an instance it immediately starts deducting AU's from their account.
+This endpoint returns a list of all instances that a user has launched since the time their account was created.

 ## Instance History [/instance_history/{id}]
 A single Instance History object.